-Optical activity describes the ability of certain substance to rotate the plane of polarized light as it passes through.
-There is a distinction between clockwise – and counter-clockwise substances.
+Optical activity describes the ability of certain substances to rotate the plane of polarized light as it passes through.
+There is a distinction between clockwise and counter-clockwise substances.

 Chirality – chiral substances have molecules which can take up different spatial arrangements (configuration isomerism).
 Optical activity is a property unique to chiral substances, for example 2-butanol, which exists as two mirror-image isomers, or enantiomers.